Hicks prevents slam in return, Yankees home if AL wild card (Sep 26, 2017) | FOX Sports

 UP NEXT

-RHP Luis Severino (13-6) starts for the Yankees on Wednesday in what will likely be his last appearance before the playoffs.
+RHP Luis Severino (13-6) starts for the Yankees on Wednesday in what could be his last appearance before the playoffs.
 RHP Matt Andriese (5-4) goes for the Rays.

 —